usolved/check_usolved_linux_realmemory/README.md

 Give check_usolved_linux_realmemory.php the permission for execution for the nagios user.
 If you have at least PHP 5 this plugin should run out-of-the-box.

+Make sure to have the PHP SNMP module installed and enabled in your php.ini.

+&gt; apt-get install php5-snmp (Ubuntu, Debian, ...) or
+&gt; yum install php-snmp (RedHat, CentOS, ...)

 ## Usage

 ### Test on command line